zehdari/DijkstraApp/README.md

 ## File Structure

-- **`DjikstraApp.py`**: Main file containing the DjikstraApp UI and logic for graph creation and algorithm visualization.
+- **`DijkstraApp.py`**: Main file containing the DijkstraApp UI and logic for graph creation and algorithm visualization.
-- **`requirements.txt`**: Python dependencies required to run DjikstraApp from the source.
+- **`requirements.txt`**: Python dependencies required to run DijkstraApp from the source.